Any being that has a problem cannot be God

 if I ever lose my hands,

-Rebirth is really the only problem, but as soon as one really grasps this truth, there is no more rebirth.
-And how is this to be accomplished?
+Rebirth is really the only problem, but as soon as one stops viewing it as a problem, there is no more rebirth.
+And how is one to accomplished this?
 By fearing neither the world nor the prospect of returning to it:

 What is meant by not casting off the conditioned?
-It means looking upon the meditative states as if they were a form of hell, and looking upon the realm of birth and death as though contemplating a garden.
+It means looking upon the form and formless realms as if they were two of the hells and looking upon the realm of birth and death as though contemplating a garden.
 (Vimalakirti Sutra)

 Lester Levenson: Problems and How they Resolve